davejfox/Sweet-Links/README.md

 # Sweet-Links
-A little javascript that adds some cool features to your links.
+A little jQuery plugub that can add some cool features to your links.